Holographic Reconstruction of 3D Flat Space-Time: Sources and Carrollian geometry

 In appendix \ref{subsec:asymptdiffs} we work out the general BMS gauge preserving diffeomorphisms in the presence of sources.
 Here we highlight some of the most important results.
 The sources transform under bulk diffeomorphisms generated by

 as

 We see that the local dilatations have a dynamical exponent $z=1$.
 This is the reason why the near boundary Taylor expansion in $r$ is also a derivative expansion.
 Every order in $r$ further down the expansion means adding one derivative.
 We will later in section \ref{sec:variations} see that the role of local dilatations is very different from the AdS case where they give rise to local Weyl invariance of the boundary theory (up to an anomaly).
 Later we will find that there is no analogue of Weyl invariance of the boundary theory at $\mathcal{I}^+$.
-The $\chi_{(1)}^\mu$ transformations plays an important role in the realization of the BMS symmetries as those BMS gauge preserving diffeomorphisms that leave the Carrollian sources invariant (see section \ref{subsec:BMS}).
+The $\chi_{(1)}^\mu$ transformations play an important role in the realization of the BMS symmetries as those BMS gauge preserving diffeomorphisms that leave the Carrollian sources invariant (see section \ref{subsec:BMS}).
+The $\chi_{(1)}^\mu$ transformations allow us to remove $M^\mu$ entirely by gauge fixing.
+The freedom to set $M^\mu=0$ is the geometric counterpart of Carrollian boost invariance of some action defined on a Carrollian geometry.
+Here one can think of the analogy with Lorentzian geometry where the freedom to perform local Lorentz transformations on the vielbeins is the geometric counterpart of Lorentz invariance of some field theory defined on a Lorentzian background.

 Of the subleading terms at first order we give here only the transformations of $\hat e^\mu h_{(1)r\mu}$ and $\hat h^{\mu\nu}h_{(1)\mu\nu}$ because as we will see in section \ref{subsec:LO+NLO} the remaining components of $h_{(1)r\mu}$ and $h_{(1)\mu\nu}$ are fixed by solving the bulk equations of motion in terms of derivatives of the sources.
 The transformations of $\hat e^\mu h_{(1)r\mu}$ and $\hat h^{\mu\nu}h_{(1)\mu\nu}$ are given by